 Complete medical examination and vaccination

-The U.S has certain medical and vaccination requirements which its citizens and immigrants must fulfill.
-Anyone who wants to immigrate to the U.S must get the necessary medical check-ups and vaccines.
+The US has certain medical and vaccination requirements which its citizens and immigrants must fulfill.
+Anyone who wants to immigrate to the US must get the necessary medical check-ups and vaccines.
 The NVC package which you received after the approval of the petition will specify what medical procedures you must complete and the vaccines you need to get.
-The documents and the check-ups must be completed by a licensed doctor who will sign them.
-These documents will be attached to your supporting file which you will then send to the NVC.
+A licensed doctor must complete the documents and the check-ups.
+You should attach these documents to your supporting file which you will then send to the NVC.

 Compile documents file

 Complete the file with the documents that the US Embassy/Consulate requires for a K3 visa application.

 The NVC will first make sure that you have submitted all the necessary documents and then will schedule the interview at the US Embassy where you have applied.
 The interview will be on your background and reasons for going to the US, as well as asking for any additional documents.